jenkassim/bin/docker/Docker_readme.md

 # Docker
+`/var/lib/docker/image/devicemapper/imagedb/content/sha256`
 - Location of files stored on host : ` /var/lib/docker `
+- Docker Image is an inert, immutable file that's a snapshot of a container.
+- Image are created with the `build` command and produces a container when started with `run`.

+# Create Docker Environment
 ## Start up service
 ```
 $ sudo systemctl start docker